The Short Columbus Ohio Ghetto Story

 The South Side

-After the construction of the Interstate destroyed key sections of the East Side, and displaced hundreds from their home, many began to reside in the Driving Park neighborhood on the city’s South Side.
+After the construction of the interstate destroyed key sections of the East Side and displaced hundreds from their home many African Americans from the East Side began to reside in the Driving Park neighborhood on the city’s South Side.

-Beginning around the 1950s and 1960s, the black community grew on the South Side and eventually expanded from from Livingston to Whittier to all the way down Lockbourne Road in neighborhoods like Driving Park and Southern Orchards.
+Beginning around the 1950s and 1960s, the black community grew on the South Side and eventually expanding from Livingston to Whittier, in neighborhoods like Driving Park and Southern Orchards, and continuing along Lockbourne Road.

-Unfortunately, by the later part of the 1970s the South Side began to slowly declined before entering the era of the 1980s and 1990s.
-As with any city during the 1980s and 1990s, gangs and street activity made its way into the South Side of the Columbus Ohio ghetto.
+Unfortunately, by the later part of the 1970s the South Side began to slowly decline before entering the era of the 1980s and 1990s.
+As with any city during the 80s and 90s, gangs and street activity made its way into the South Side of Columbus.

-Some of Ohio’s most notorious neighborhoods were located along Columbus’ Livingston Avenue, an area that mostly adopted the Los Angeles gang affiliation of the Bloods.
-‘Hoods like 22nd and Fairwood N Livingston, FNL for short, as well other blocks expanding from Parsons to Alum Creek.
+Some of Ohio’s most notorious neighborhoods were located along Columbus’ Livingston Avenue, an area that mostly adopted the Los Angeles gang affiliation of the Bloods with ‘hoods like 22nd and Fairwood N Livingston, FNL for short, as well other blocks expanding from Parsons to Alum Creek.

-As poverty took over the South Side and helped the community decline between the 1970s and 2000s, gentrification and rebuilding is currently making its way into the certain neighborhoods of this section of the Columbus Ohio ghetto.
+As poverty took over the South Side and helped the community decline between the 1970s and 2000s, gentrification and rebuilding is currently making its way into certain neighborhoods like Southern Orchards, which sits between Parson Avenue and Lockbourne Road and Livingston and Whittier.

-As the affluent neighborhoods of German Village and Merion Village neighboring the ‘hoods of the South Side, with just Parsons Avenue being the separation of the two separate areas, the urban neighborhoods east of Parsons are slowly being redeveloped to be combine with the other thriving areas of South Columbus.
+With the affluent neighborhoods of German Village and Merion Village neighboring the ‘hoods of the South Side, with just Parsons Avenue separating the two separate areas, the urban neighborhoods east of Parsons are slowly being redeveloped to be combine with the other thriving areas of South Columbus.

 The North Side